dojo/docs/dojox/form/BusyButton.rst

 Programmatic example
 --------------------

-The first example shows you how to create a nifty button programatically
+The first example shows you how to create a nifty button programmatically

 .. cv-compound::